 “eCommerce is the new frontier for many Canadian companies looking to grow their base and put their products in the hands of consumers,” said Michael McNamara, VP of Research and Analysis for MasterCard Advisors SpendingPulse.
 “While online shopping shares typically peak during the holiday season, the size of the share in Canada this year is definitely a pleasant surprise for online merchants.”

 Very pleasant indeed!
 Ecommerce is the future of retail sales, be it entirely web-based businesses or ‘brick and mortar’ businesses offering online shopping options.
-For most, eCommerce is a simple matter of getting a domain name (we use reputable & well-established Dotster) and choosing website hosting with e-commerce / catalogue support (such as Yahoo, HostGator, iPage, or Shopify Ecommerce.
+For most, eCommerce is a simple matter of getting a domain name and choosing website hosting with e-commerce support.

 Decreased retail sales effect us all, but it’s clear those who are doing business online will weather the economic storm in far better shape.